hhptl/spotify-tweets/README.md

 ## Python Script to Find Spotify Links Tweeted by an user

 ### Setup
-(1) You need to get your Twitter API Credentials by creating a new app at [developer.twitter.com](developer.twitter.com)
+(1) Get your Twitter API Credentials by creating a new app at [developer.twitter.com](developer.twitter.com)

 (2) The libraries required for this script to run are 'tweepy' and 'unshortenit'.